thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/1. Get Set Up/fire-app-builder-download-and-build.md

 {% include image.html file="firetv/fireappbuilder/images/fireappbuilder_androidprompts"  max-width="70%" type="png" %}

-Clicking these links will install the missing tools and attempt to rebuild the project.
-You can simply keep opening the project and installing any missing tools as prompted until Android Studio no longer complains.
+Click these links to install the missing tools and rebuild the project.
+Simply keep opening the project and installing any missing tools as prompted until Android Studio no longer complains.

-However, you can also open the Standalone SDK Manager and install all the tool and SDK requirements ahead of time.
+You can also open the Standalone SDK Manager and install all the tool and SDK requirements ahead of time.
 To install the necessary tools:

 1. Go to **Tools > Android > SDK Manager** (or simply click the **SDK Manager** button {% include inline_image.html file="firetv/fireappbuilder/images/fireappbuilder_androidsdkmanagericon" type="png" %}).
-2. In the Preferences dialog box that opens, click the **Launch Standalone SDK Manager** link.
-3. Make sure you have at least the following tools, APIs, and SDKs selected and installed:

-    {% include image.html file="firetv/fireappbuilder/images/fireappbuilder_standalonesdkinstalls" type="png" max-width="75%" %}
+2. On the **SDK Tools** tab, exand **Android SDK Build-Tools** and select the following:
+    *  24.0.1
+    *  24.0.3
+    *  25.0.0
+    *  25.0.2
+3. Expand **LLDB** and select the following:
+    *  Android Emulator
+    *  Android SDK Platform-Tools
+    * Android SDK Tools
+4. Expand **Support Repository** and select the following:
+    * Android Support Repository
+    * Google Repository

-4. After selecting the check boxes, click the **Install packages...** button.
+After selecting the check boxes, click the **Apply** button.

 ## 4. Open the Sample App {#openFireAppBuilder}